Whitney Blake: Personal life

 Blake married Tom Baxter in early 1944.
 They had three children: sons, Richard Whitney Baxter and Brian Thomas Baxter and daughter, Meredith Ann Baxter.
-In 1988, her son Brian began co-ownership (with Blake) in a Minneapolis bookstore, Baxter's Books, which closed in 1998.
+In 1988, her son Brian began co-ownership (with Blake) of a Minneapolis bookstore, Baxter's Books, which closed in 1998.
 Her daughter, Meredith, became an actress, starring in the 1980s sitcom Family Ties.

 In 1957, Blake married talent agent Jack X Fields; they divorced in 1967.

-Singer Whitney Houston (1963-2012) was named after Blake, as stated in the 2018 documentary Whitney.
+Singer Whitney Houston (1963–2012) was named after Blake, as stated in the 2018 documentary Whitney.

 From August 24, 1968, until her death in 2002, she was married to writer/collaborator Allan Manings.

 Illness and death

-On Whitney Blake's 76th birthday, her children took Blake and Manings to dinner.
-Later that evening, she revealed that she had been diagnosed with esophageal cancer.
-She expressed confidence that she would beat the disease, but died seven months later.
-She experienced great discomfort during her final months.
-Manings told Meredith, his stepdaughter, that the most difficult day was when he told Whitney that he had to accept hospice care for her; that’s when she realized that her condition was terminal.
+On Blake's 76th birthday she told her children she had been diagnosed with esophageal cancer.
+She died seven months later.

 Blake died at her home on September 28, 2002, in Edgartown, Massachusetts.
 She was cremated, and her ashes were kept by her family.
-Manings also suffered from esophageal cancer and died eight years later.
+Approximately 8 years later, Allan Manings (her husband at the time of her death) also was diagnosed with esophageal cancer, before eventually dying.